 HOW I CAN HELP YOU

 Your Custom Profile Illustration: Does your bitmoji express the real you (even with 1.9 septillion options)?
 Not in my books.
 Hand-drawn portrait illustrations catch the flutter of your spirit and reveal your hidden strengths way better than the frozen stare of digitized art.
-Email me if you’re looking for a custom illustrated About Page or social media profile picture.
+Email me if you’re looking for a custom illustrated portrait for an About Page, social media profile, or just for your wall.
 This form explains how to order your one-of-a-kind likeness.
-Choose from one of three styles: tinted brush pen, loose gestural, and the Superhero option.
+Note that the starting price goes up for complicated portraits.

 Graphic Recording: As an artist consultant and graphic recorder to brands and non-profit organizations, I provide a fresh perspective for those looking to clarify their marketing message or solve a problem, be it organizational, financial, social or cultural.
 I have worked with TEDx (female momentum in society), Lean In Canada (tackling gender bias and diversity in the workplace) The City of Toronto, (crafting a gender neutral budget), The Merchant Tavern (new menu items) and Montecito (window art).